cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 ## Activity A2 - Discover security concepts used in public space
 ### Description:
-To do this activity, i went to the bus station and shopping as there are multiple security systems implemented.
+To do this activity, i explored the bus station, shopping centre and city as there are multiple security systems implemented.
 These systems are designed to protect the people from any harms and prevent crimes.
 ### Identifies Security Concepts:
 1. **Suveillance Systems (CCTV Cameras)**
 CCTV cameras are installed at the main entrances, inside the buildings that monitor the public activity.
 2. **Access Control Systems**
-Many buildings entrances and rooms required a card access such as key cards, facial recognition because this prevents from any unauthorised access
+Many buildings entrances and rooms required a card access such as key cards, facial recognition because this prevents from any unauthorised access.
+3. **Security Patrols**
+Security guards patrol areas such as bus stations, city to maintain order and respond to incidents.
+4. **Alarm Systems**
+The Bus station and shopping centres use alarm systems that trigger alerts in case of theft or emergencies.
+### Analysis:
+Public security systems focus on crime prevention and safety of large groups of people.
+Surveillance and guards work together to reduce risks such as theft and vandalism.
+### Evidence:
+These observations were made during my daily visits to city, bus station, shopping centre.
+All photos are in the evidence folder.

+## Activtity A3 - Discover security concepts used in your house
+### Description:
+To do this activity, i discovered the concepts of security in my house to protect the personal safety and digital information.
+1. **Suveillance Systems (CCTV Cameras)**
+CCTV cameras are installed on the main enterance and in our appartment.
+And there is a security room for this.
+2. **Access Control Systems**